LassoSoft/LassoGuide/lasso_guide_source/databases/adding-updating.rst

 FileMaker Server
-   By default all communication is in the MacRoman character set when Lasso Server is hosted on Mac OS X or in the Latin-1 (ISO 8859-1) character set when Lasso Server is hosted on Windows.
+   By default all communication is in the MacRoman character set when Lasso Server is hosted on OS X or in the Latin-1 (ISO 8859-1) character set when Lasso Server is hosted on Windows.

 JDBC
    All communication with JDBC data sources is in the UTF-8 character set.